mgraphic/SBC-Cafe-Mobile-Order/README.md

 **Username/Email:** admin@local
 **User Password:** demo

-When you want to shut everything down, use the following command to stop and remove all the demo containers:
+When you want to shut everything down, use the following command to stop and remove all the demo containers and images:

 ```sh
 docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q) && docker rmi -f $(docker images -aq)